1. Home

 VisualSP Extensions Information

-• Ask Vic for Chrome - mahfncngjcmmhemjlbdiogjnngdcajab
+• VisualSP for Chrome - mahfncngjcmmhemjlbdiogjnngdcajab

-• Ask Vic for Edge - fpgebigbgnplnghkglogdclngficjjij
+• VisualSP for Edge - fpgebigbgnplnghkglogdclngficjjij

 Generate Your Blocked Hosts JSON string